hypertherm/DotNet.SystemCollections.Analyzers/README.md

 ## __About Robotmaster__

 Hypertherm's Robotic Software team develops Robotmaster, the world’s leading CAD/CAM robot programming software, used by some of the largest multinationals such as Boeing and Mercedes and the smallest industrial manufacturing shops performing short customized runs.
-To know more about Robotmaster, you can read more on our [website](https://www.robotmaster.com/en/).
+To know more about Robotmaster, please visit our [website](https://www.robotmaster.com/en/).